You can typically model a bond contract as an instrument of type ComplexBond in LUSID. See all supported instruments.

 The

-array must contain at least one schedule.
-Depending on the type of bond, you may need to specify multiple schedules, of the same type or a mix of different ones.
-For example, a callable fixed rate bond:Must have at least one
+schedulesarray must contain at least one schedule.
+Depending on the type of bond, you may need to specify multiple schedules, of the same type or a mix of different ones:A bond must have at least one

 Type of LUSID schedule